 Maths homework – children will be given a selection of tasks based on learning that the children have been focusing on at school that week- this will be set on Purple Mash.

 Children will earn raffle tickets for bringing homework in and completing it!
 This will give them a better chance of earning a prize from the raffle prize box!

 Reading is one of our school’s biggest priorities!
 We want to see children enjoying reading and getting the rewards they deserve!

-We want children to read their own books, take books from school (that we’ve allowed the children to choose and order) and share them with others in the Year group.
+We want children to read their own books, take books from school (that we’ve allowed the children to choose) and share them with others in the Year group.
 Nothing like a good book swap!

 Please encourage your child to come and see us if they are struggling, we are here to help!